 About This Program: MS

 The Master’s program in Medical Technology provides advanced training to medical technologists.
-Master's students specialize in either hematology or microbiology.
+Master's students specialize in microbiology.
 Master's students also select a minor area of concentration in management/ supervision, education or basic science.

-The Medical Technology (MS) degree provides students with the opportunity for professional advancement through acquisition of expanded knowledge and skills in one of two major areas of specialization: hematology or microbiology.
+The Medical Technology (MS) degree provides students with the opportunity for professional advancement through acquisition of expanded knowledge and skills in microbiology.

 Completion of the Medical Technology masters degree does not make graduates eligible to sit for the NYS Clinical Laboratory Technologist license.
 Prospective students with bachelors degree in a field other that Medical Technology, who want to be eligible to sit for the NYS Medical Technology license should pursue the Medical Technology bachelors degree.

 Work experience following completion of a bachelors degree in medical technology is NOT required prior to application to the masters program.

 - ASCP Board of Certification

 - List of Accredited Medical Technology Programs in the United States